openframeworks/ofSite/_documentation/math/ofVec4f.markdown

 _inlined_description: _

 Returns a normalized copy of this vector.

 Normalization means to scale the vector so that its length (magnitude) is exactly 1, at which stage all that is left is the direction.
 A normalized vector is usually called a unit vector, and can be used to represent a pure direction (heading).

-***return:***
-	The normalized copy of the current vector.
+Returns: The normalized copy of the current vector.